krillize/krillyzer/README.md

 ### freq
 - `./krillyzer freq lr` (shows the sfb and sfs frequency lr, rl, and the pair)
+- `./krillyzer freq th --ignoreCase` (counts Th and tH as th and Ht and hT as ht)

 ### debug
 - `./krillyzer debug graphite br` (shows a bunch of debug information for the bigram "br" on [graphite](https://github.com/rdavison/graphite-layout))